trueheart78/trueheart78.com/games.md

    * New turbo-enabled third party Joycons made it easier.
    * Story was interesting but not captivating.
    * After multiple tries, watched the final battle and ending on YouTube.
-   * I liked it, but it definitely had it's flaws.
+   * I liked it, but it definitely had it's flaws. :star: :star: :star:

 <!-- beaten:end -->